Move Forward Guide

 These symptoms might indicate a condition called "cauda equina syndrome," in which nerves at the end of the spinal cord that control bowel and bladder function are being squeezed.

-For more resources on low back pain, visit our Health Center for Low Back Pain.
+For more resources on low back pain, visit our Health Center for Low Back Pain and Recommended Treatments for Low Back Pain.

 The American Physical Therapy Association launched a national campaign to raise awareness about the risks of opioids and the safe alternative of physical therapy for long-term pain management.
 Learn more at our #ChoosePT page.